King County Women's Advisory Board

 "Improving the Lives of Women in King County"

-The King County Women's Advisory Board will be meeting in 2019 on the following dates.
+These are the upcoming King County Women's Advisory Board for 2019.
 All meetings are open to the public, although only appointed members are eligible to vote.

 - January 9, 2019